elamiter/Classification-Models-on-Titanic-dataset-from-kaggle/README.md

-# Classification Models on Titanic dataset from kaggle
+# Classification Models on the Titanic dataset from kaggle
- **This project is about classification with Scikitlearn**
+ **This project is about classification with ScikitLearn on the Titanic dataset**
  - Logistic Regression
  - Decision Trees
  - Random Forest